How I came across Sam Hain – The Occult Detective

 Alice is thrown into this world without really knowing what she is getting herself into.
 She is clearly ‘chosen’ for this path rather than being actually ready or willing at first.

 The set up is a bit clichèd if I’m honest, but even so, the writing and the story are good and allows you to overlook.
-The format may be rehearsed but hey, why mess with a format which works?
+The format may be rehearsed but hey, why mess with a format that works?
 It just allows Bron to focus on the story and the characters themselves rather than having to reinvent the wheel as it were.

 Sam Hain Book 2 – A Night in Knightsbridge